benfeather/gulp-boilerplate/README.md

 };
 ```

-The config above will create a new CSS bundle called `bundle.css` in the `dist/css` folder.

-This bundle will consist of the compiled sass from all of the files in the `assets/sass` folder.
+The config above will create a new CSS bundle called `bundle.css` in the `dist/css` folder consisting of the compiled sass from all of the files in the `assets/sass` folder.